OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.3.4>

 Mutable extensibility requires a certain amount of overhead both in terms of processing and network traffic.
-A more efficient but less flexible form of extensibility is appendable Appendable is limited in that members can only be added to or removed from the end of the type.
+A more efficient but less flexible form of extensibility is appendable.
+Appendable is limited in that members can only be added to or removed from the end of the type.
 With appendable, the initial version of the weather station IDL would be: